krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 presence mass can shift, accumulate, or redistribute, but its total balance across presences within a finite time interval remains invariant.

-It is important to note that this makes the "averages" in the presence invariant much more than descriptive statistics.
-While they may be interpreted as such, these are not simply measures of centrality on a set of observed presences, but quantities with a concrete physical interpretation, expressed via the invariant, that directly govern how a system of presences behaves in time.

 Exploiting this constraint allows us to study and characterize the long-run behavior of a system.